leandromineti/ml-feynman-experience/README.md

-# ml-feynman-experience
+# Machine Learning Feynman Experience

-"What I cannot create, I do not understand" - Feynman.
+> "What I cannot create, I do not understand" - Feynman.

+Building models from scratch.